Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Single pole.

 If there is only one switch controlling a light, it is considered a single pole.
-When replacing a single pole switch or dimmer, there are only 2 screw contacts on the switch or dimmer (excluding the ground screw).
+When replacing a single pole switch or dimmer, there are only 2 screw contacts on the switch or dimmer.
 Before removing the switch, note what wires are located on the screws.
 Some switches may have several wires going to one screw terminal.
 Remove the existing switch and install the new device.
 It does not matter which screw the wires go to (unless its a lighted switch or multiple ganged switch).

 Three way.

 If there are 2 switches controlling a light, it is considered a 3-way.
-When replacing a 3-way switch or dimmer, there are 3 screw contacts on the switch (excluding the ground screw).
+When replacing a 3-way switch or dimmer, there are 3 screw contacts on the switch.
 Before removing the switch, look at it.
-Two contacts (screws) are the same color and the other is an odd color.
-The odd color screw will usually have a mark to designate it as the odd terminal.
+2 contacts are the same color and the other is an odd color.
+The odd color screw will usually have a mark to designate them as the odd terminal.
 The wire that comes off of the odd color screw on the original switch, needs to be connected to the odd color screw of the new switch.
 Connect the remaining 2 wires to the other 2 contacts.
 (Trouble shooting 3-ways)

 Back to the tips